adrien-legros/fedora-detection/README.md

 We will assume that the edge device is connected to internet and is able to pull from a specific contianer registry.
 In a disconnected / offline envirnoment you may want to embed your application within the OS.
 Deployment options are described [in the documentation](https://access.redhat.com/documentation/en-us/red_hat_build_of_microshift/4.14/html/running_applications/index).

 **Disclaimer**: Neither the operating system nor the Raspberry Pi is supported by Red Hat.
-To enable support, you will need a RHEL 9.2 as the OS, a [supported bare metal hardware](https://catalog.redhat.com/hardware/search?c_catalog_channel=Edge%20System&p=1) or a [supported hypervisor](https://access.redhat.com/solutions/certified-hypervisors).
+To enable support, you will need a RHEL 9.2 or greater as the OS, a [supported bare metal hardware](https://catalog.redhat.com/hardware/search?c_catalog_channel=Edge%20System&p=1) or a [supported hypervisor](https://access.redhat.com/solutions/certified-hypervisors).

 1. OS installation: Fedora IoT is used as the OS.
 An installation guide is [available here](https://www.redhat.com/sysadmin/fedora-iot-raspberry-pi).
 2. Microshift deployment: [This guide](https://medium.com/@ben.swinney_ce/openshift-raspberry-pi-2e78f2990395) can be used to deploy microshift once the OS is properly installed.
 3. Application deployment: Deploy the application that streams a wired camera and that has the model embeded.
 Adapt [this manifest](./edge/app.yaml) replacing the deployment image with the one created from your SNO cluster.
 Search for the keyword `CHANGEME`.
-Use the default Kubernetes mechanism such as pull policies to trigger the deployment of the new versions.
+Run `oc apply -f ./edge/app.yaml` on your edge device to deploy the application.

+The deployment uses an image pull policy to deploy the new versions of the app.
+It pulls a new version every time the image digest changes.
+Further work can be done here to automatically updates the pods on a new push to the container registry.

 ## Sources